Xi-CAM/Xi-cam/docs/source/quickstart.md

 ### Running a Workflow

-In our Example Plugin,
-we have a `WorkflowEditor` widget on the right side, that has been created using an `ExampleWorkflow`.
+Our Example Plugin has one internal workflow, the `ExampleWorkflow`.
-The `ExampleWorkflow` contains two `OperationPlugins`:
+The `ExampleWorkflow` contains two `OperationPlugins` (operations):

 * `invert` - inverts its input image
 * `random_noise` - applies random noise to its input image, has a "strength" parameter to define how much noise to apply to the image

+This workflow is exposed in the GUI with a `WorkflowEditor` on the right side of the layout.

 Now that we have loaded some data, let's run our workflow by clicking the "Run Workflow" button.